arifer612/exportMDL/README.md

 ![LibreOffice Calc](https://i.imgur.com/2rTOl29.png "LibreOffice Calc Example")

 ## First-time Users
-If this is your first time using Python, I recommend you fohttps://i.imgur.com/nOAuaM8.pngllow the following steps.
+If this is your first time using Python, I recommend you follow the following steps.

 #### Download
 Download the latest version of Python here(https://www.python.org/downloads/)